michelole/randtest/README.md

 seed = None
 ```

-We can approximate the p value to an arbitrarily degree, simply by increasing the number of permutations.
+We can approximate the p value to an arbitrary degree, simply by increasing the number of permutations.

 ## User-defined function